datasciencelabs/datasciencelabs.github.io-2017/pages/projects.md

 * **Flexibility**: were they flexible when disagreements occurred?

 Your teammates' assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall project score.
-The peer assessment is due Friday, December 8 by 11:59pm.
+The peer assessment is due Sunday, December 10 by 11:59pm.
 For instructions on how to submit, please see **Submission Instructions** below.

 ### Project Website
 You will create a public website for your project using [Google Sites](https://sites.google.com/a/g.harvard.edu?pli=1) or Github Pages or any other web hosting service of your choice.
 The web site should effectively summarize the main results of your project and tell a story.
 Consider your audience (the site is public) and keep the level of discussion at the appropriate level.
 Your RMarkdown file, HTML file and data should be linked from your GitHub Repository (see below) to the web site as well.
 Also embed your main visualizations and your screencast in your website.

-The final project website is due Friday, December 8 by 11:59pm.
+The final project website is due Sunday, December 10 by 11:59pm.
 For instructions on how to submit, please see Submission Instructions below.

 ### Project Screencast